Mairead Maguire: Northern Ireland peace movement (1976–1980)

-Maguire became active with the Northern Ireland peace movement after three children of her sister, Anne Maguire, were run over and killed by a car driven by Danny Lennon, a Provisional Irish Republican Army (IRA) fugitive who had been fatally shot by British troops while trying to make a getaway.
-Danny Lennon had been released from prison in April 1976 after serving three years for suspected involvement in the IRA.
-On 10 August, Lennon and accomplice John Chillingworth were transporting an Armalite rifle through Andersonstown, Belfast, when British troops, claiming to have seen a rifle pointed at them, opened fire on the vehicle, instantly killing Lennon and critically wounding Chillingworth.
+Maguire became active with the Northern Ireland peace movement after three children of her sister, Anne Maguire, were run over and killed by a car driven by Danny Lennon, a Provisional Irish Republican Army (IRA) member who had been fatally shot by soldiers of the King's Own Royal Border Regiment (KORBR) while trying to escape the troops.
+Lennon had been released from prison in April 1976 after serving three years for suspected involvement in the IRA.
+On 10 August, Lennon and accomplice John Chillingworth were transporting an Armalite rifle through Andersonstown, Belfast, when a foot patrol of the KORBR, claiming to have seen a passenger in Lennon's car point a rifle at them fired four shots at the vehicle, instantly killing Lennon and critically wounding Chillingworth.
 The car Lennon drove went out of control and mounted a pavement on Finaghy Road North, colliding with Anne Maguire and three of her children who were out shopping.
 Joanne (8) and Andrew (6 weeks) died at the scene; John Maguire (2) succumbed to his injuries at a hospital the following day.

 Betty Williams, a resident of Andersonstown who happened to be driving by, witnessed the tragedy and accused the IRA of firing at the British patrol and provoking the incident.
 In the days that followed she began gathering signatures for a peace petition from Protestants and Catholics and was able to assemble some 200 women to march for peace in Belfast.
 The march passed near the home of Maguire (then Mairead Corrigan) who joined it.
 She and Williams thus became "the joint leaders of a virtually spontaneous mass movement."

 The next march, to the burial sites of the three Maguire children, brought 10,000 Protestant and Catholic women together.
 The marchers, including Maguire and Williams, were physically attacked by IRA members.
 By the end of the month Maguire and Williams had brought 35,000 people onto the streets of Belfast petitioning for peace between the republican and loyalist factions.
 Initially adopting the name "Women for Peace," the movement changed its name to the gender-neutral "Community of Peace People," or simply "Peace People," when Irish Press correspondent Ciaran McKeown joined.
 In contrast with the prevailing climate at the time, Maguire was convinced that the most effective way to end the violence was not through violence but through re-education.
 The organization published a biweekly paper, Peace by Peace, and provided for families of prisoners a bus service to and from Belfast's jails.
 In 1977, she and Betty Williams received the 1976 Nobel Peace Prize for their efforts.
 Aged 32 at the time, she was the youngest Nobel Peace Prize laureate until Malala Yousafzai was awarded the Nobel Peace Prize in 2014.